 D.81.
 These measures will provide significant benefits for Singaporeans this year, and further benefits in the future.
 The average Singaporean household will receive about \$3,000 from this year's Budget.
 This will be equal to about 5% of their annual household incomes.
-It will also be more than double the increase they could see in their household expenses this year8 (see Chart 5 below and Annex B-2 for examples).
+It will also be more than double the increase they could see in their household expenses this year (see Chart 5 below and Annex B-2 for examples).
+Further, these Government benefits are on top of wage increases that they can expect to receive this year, which will also help to offset inflation.

-8 Based on 2007/08 Household Expenditure Survey data.
-The increase in cost of living in 2011 is based on projection of 3% to 4% increase in household expenses based on the CPI; this excludes the imputed rental
+&lt;sup>8 Based on 2007/08 Household Expenditure Survey data.
+The increase in cost of living in 2011 is based on projection of 3% to 4% increase in household expenses based on the CPI; this excludes the imputed rental value of Owner-Occupied accommodation, which does not imply any cash outlay.
+It also excludes the cost of purchasing new cars, which only a small proportion of Singaporeans would encounter this year.